Chinchillas are slippery little buggers.

 The first problem is that it is going to exceedingly difficult to capture in this situation, likely leading to death or the chance at you never find them.

 Chinchillas are fast animals and can hop, climb, and squeeze into small dark spaces.

-Trust me, you do not want to be the individual trying to find your chinchilla if they did happen to find a way to get off their harness.
+Trust me, you do not want to be stuck trying to find your chinchilla, if they did happen to find a way to get off their harness.

-They have flat plastic shelves as the surfaces which are softer on your chinchilla’s fragile bones and feet.
+The best cages all have flat plastic shelves as the surfaces, which are softer on your chinchilla’s fragile bones and feet.

-Trust me, a harness is not the solution for accomplishing this, and it is not as difficult as you may believe.
+Trust me, a harness is not the solution for accomplishing this.
+Doing it without one it is not as difficult as you may believe.

 With a little bit of practice, and as your chinchilla builds more trust with you, this will become easier and easier as time passes.

 Moral of the story….avoid harnesses for your chinchilla.